Internet message access protocol (IMAP) is a protocol for receiving email that allows users to access their emails from different devices.

 Another vulnerability associated with IMAP is that it is not inherently compatible with multi-factor authentication (MFA).
 For this reason, IMAP can be exploited to bypass MFA requirements and make it easier for attackers to successfully conduct password-spraying attacks.
 (In password spraying, the attacker attempts different combinations of commonly used passwords and potential usernames.)
 Using third-party email clients that do not support authentication requirements or maintaining shared email accounts that cannot enforce MFA make organizations particularly vulnerable.

-Cloudflare Area 1 Email Security is a cloud-based email security solution that proactively identifies phishing and other email-based attacks using machine learning.
+Cloud Email Security service solution that proactively identifies phishing and other email-based attacks using machine learning.
 By integrating with common cloud email providers, it improves upon existing protections against password-spraying and other attacks that IMAP can be vulnerable to.